 Taxpayers in seven states can e-file both their federal and state returns with a single phone call to the IRS TeleFile number.
 Missouri is new this year, joining Georgia, Indiana, Kentucky, Oklahoma, West Virginia and Maryland.
 Only taxpayers who receive both federal and state TeleFile packages can use the combined TeleFile system.

-- In 2002, 296,692 taxpayers filed their state and federal tax returns with a single phone call, up 16 percent over the prior year.
+In 2003, 345,422, taxpayers filed their state and federal tax returns with a single phone call, up 16 percent over the prior year.

 Electronic Signatures — Personal Identification Numbers (PINs)

 For the 2004 Filing Season, taxpayers will be able to select one of the following options for signing their e-filed return:

 The Self-Select Personal Identification Number (PIN) allows taxpayers to electronically sign their e-filed return by entering a five-digit PIN.
 The five-digit PIN can be any five numbers except all zeros.
 Receipt of the taxpayer’s PIN eliminates the requirement for Form 8453.
 The Self-Select PIN method requires the entry of each taxpayer’s Date of Birth and Prior Year original Adjusted Gross Income, which are used to authenticate the taxpayer.

 Paperless filing is available to those who prepare their own returns using tax preparation software or those who use a tax professional.
 On a joint return, two PINs are required, acting as electronic signatures for both people.